anujkawane/Shopify/README.md

 ```

 ## Background
 I used Java and the Spring Boot framework for this project because I believed it would speed up development.
-For simplicity, I'm using an in-memory database (H2 Database), but this can easily be modified to use a database such as Postgres by updating the dependencies in 'build.gradle' and defining a few application properties.
+For simplicity, I'm using an in-memory database (H2 Database), but this can easily be modified to use a database such as Postgres by updating the dependencies in 'POM' and defining a few application properties.